Written by Wendy Karpel Kreitzman Friday, 07 September 2012 00:00

 At this point in time U.S. Senator Charles Schumer is calling for the federal government to approve the designation of a portion of Hempstead Harbor as “May Newburger Cove.”
 And Senator Schumer wants this process expedited.
 He is pressing the National Oceanic and Atmospheric Administration to approve this renaming for a portion of the harbor in Port Washington.
 Speaking of May Newburger as a “trailblazing Long Island public servant,” the senator said that “May Newburger’s contributions to North Hempstead and all of Long Island can forever be immortalized in Hempstead Harbor.”

-Within the hours following May Newburger’s death, friends reached out to one another and tributes poured in to Anton Newspapers.
-U.S. Rep. Gary Ackerman echoed the feeling of many, that “May was like a mother to a very large troop … and when she was first in the state assembly she lectured everybody, let them know exactly what she thought.”
+Within the hours following May Newburger’s death, friends reached out to one another and tributes poured in to the Great Neck Record.
+U.S. Rep. Gary Ackerman echoed the feeling of many, that “May was like a mother to a very large troop … and when she was first in the state Assembly she lectured everybody, let them know exactly what she thought.”
 Again, summing up so many reactions, the congressman was proud to say that his friend “pulled no punches … she had a rough edge, but only good intentions.”

-Longtime friend New York State Comptroller Thomas DiNapoli immediately followed Ms. Newburger in the 16th New York State Assembly seat.
-“She was an iconic political leader, a trailblazer …it was a privilege to succeed her,” the comptroller told Anton Newspapers, in the hours following Ms. Newburger’s death.
+Longtime friend, and fellow Great Neck resident, New York State Comptroller Thomas DiNapoli immediately followed Ms. Newburger in the 16th New York State Assembly seat.
+“She was an iconic political leader, a trailblazer …it was a privilege to succeed her,” the comptroller told the Record, in the hours following Ms. Newburger’s death.
 “She always stood for the highest standards, she was a woman of integrity, a moral person,” Comptroller Di Napoli said.
 And he added that, for the Democratic Party, Ms. Newburger “helped many people get elected, she was a mentor to so many younger men and women … she planted many seeds out there that are still there for the community.”

-And following Comptroller DiNapoli in the state Assembly is the current 16th District Assemblywoman Michelle Schimel spoke of her “inspirational” friend: “May’s political courage inspired me —- when I take a tough vote she is never far.
+And following Comptroller DiNapoli in the state Assembly is the current 16th District Assemblywoman Michelle Schimel (also a neighbor in the Old Village), spoke of her “inspirational” friend: “May’s political courage inspired me —- when I take a tough vote she is never far.
 May always did the right thing for the right reason.
 She was brilliant and articulate, yet remarkably modest, always sharing her success with those around her.
 I love her and will miss her friendship and wise counsel.”

 Fellow state legislator New York State Senator Jack Martins offered his kind words of condolence: “I join numerous other Long Islanders in mourning the loss of May Newburger.
 May was an icon in government here in Nassau County and certainly within the Town of North Hempstead.
 She was also a trailblazer for women everywhere.
 Her dedication on several important issues such as the environment and women’s rights left an indelible mark on many of our communities.
 She will be missed.
 My thoughts and prayers go out to her son Peter and her countless friends.”

-Nassau County Legislator Judi Bosworth told Anton Newspapers: “May Newburger served our community with great honor, character and distinction.
+Nassau County Legislator Judi Bosworth, a Great Neck resident serving the local community, told the Record: “May Newburger served our community with great honor, character and distinction.
 She led the fight for women’s rights and understood the importance of affordable quality child care before most people were even aware of the great need for it.
 She was a fierce environmentalist and fought to protect our aquifers and drinking water.
 Generations to come will reap the benefits of her selfless devotion to our community.
 Our May leaves a gaping hole in the hearts of many.
 She will be missed.”

 On a very personal level, close friends Mitchell and Helene Beckerman offered heartfelt remembrances.
 Mr. Beckerman, deputy mayor of the Village of Great Neck, stated: “May Newburger was the main reason that I got involved in village government.
 Her love for public service and life was infectious.
 She always challenged me to be better at everything that I did and always kept me grounded.
 Her advice and friendship will be greatly missed.”